 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.
+As an Amazon Associate I earn from qualifying purchases.

-Egg-free baking is a challenge.
-Just sayin’.
-Which makes every victory sweeter.
-This AIP Lemon Blueberry Coffeecake is so good that your egg-eating friends won’t know it is egg-free.
 My kids & hubby who can eat eggs had no idea until I told them.
 And yes, it’s also dairy-free and nut-free … yet such a tender crumb and overall lovely eating experience.

 You’ll love this healthy, sweet, substantial treat, great for breakfast and spiked with cassava flour — you know, my favorite source of resistant starch.
 If you’re not already baking with it, I hope you will.
-(Here’s where to find it.
-They provide the best price and free shipping.)

 Tip: I have not tested this recipe with other brands of cassava flour.
 I recommend Otto’s, or you may be able to use Bob’s, which seems to bake similarly.
-I do not recommend using Terrasoul or other brands with this recipe, because they may be starchier and not cook up the same.
-It’s important with egg-free baking to use the same ingredients as the recipe uses. 🙂
+I do not recommend using Terrasoul or other brands with this recipe, because they are starchier and do not cook up the same.

 Lemon Blueberry